ben-xo/dir2cast/README.txt

 HISTORY
 ================================================================================

-1.12 2018-03-22 Switched to de-facto text/xml content-type
+1.13 2019-12-11 Suppress deprecation warnings, as both dir2cast and getID3
-                Suggested by RobertBozic
+                trigger the error handler on newer PHPs 1.12 2018-03-22 Switched to de-facto text/xml content-type Suggested by RobertBozic
 1.11 2018-02-28 Added charset=utf-8 to the Content-type header.